MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acx_stream_callbacks.md

 ### -field Size

-The size of the callbacks structure.
+The size of the callbacks structure TBD in bytes???.

 ### -field EvtAcxStreamPrepareHardware